Cranmers is one of the oldest Optical Practices in the UK. We have been providing eyecare for generations.

 Mr Askews son, Anthony Askew returned to the practice to help out with optometry duties when needed.
 He was born in Minehead above the practice some 70 years ago!
 After over 50 years of service to optometry, Anthony Askew retired in 2013.

 To bring Cranmers heritage up to date, Kate Webb and Damien Reavey enhance the practice’s clinical reputation with the introduction of the latest OCT technology.
 Under Kate’s watchful eye the practice expanded it range of frames and built an expert team ready to help every customer ensuring a warm welcome at the practice for all.

 2021 sees Cranmers acquire and merge with Exmoor Eyecare creating the leading independent optometry practice in West Someset.
-Expanding the provision of care to the Minehead community, optometrists Philippa Hales and Alice Cottle join the team.
-Philippa has a long history of practicing in the town and Alice, a graduate of Plymouth University replaces Mr Reavey.
+Expanding the provision of care to the Minehead community, optometrist Alice Cottle joins the team.
+Alice is a graduate of Plymouth University replaces Mr Reavey.

 We continue to have many patients who have been coming to the practice for over 40 years, and one who has been coming since 1928!